tldr-pages/tldr/pages/common/joe.md

 > Joe's own text editor.
 > More information: <https://joe-editor.sourceforge.io>.

-- Open a new file in joe:
+- Open a new file in JOE:

 `joe`